Google-Developer-Group-Qassim-Unversity/QU-Robotics-Team/RoadMap.md

 It’s divided into **phases** — each focusing on building a layer of understanding essential for robotics development.

 ---
-## Phase 1 — Mathmatical Fundamentals
+## Phase 1 — Mathematical Fundamentals

 | **Subject** | **Best Free Resources** | **Main Tools** | **Used In** |
 |--------------|--------------------------|----------------|--------------|